What Does Sensory Autism Mean?

-In this article, I am going to explain more about sensory and autism, and how they overlap.
+In this article, I’ll explain more about sensory and autism, and how they overlap.
 It is important to understand how sensory and autism are linked but also how they are different.
-In the blog, I will review: *link to each section*

 If you feel you understand autism, you might want to skip ahead to the section “Sensory autism is not a type of autism.”